IBM/unitxt/docs/docs/adding_metric.rst

             ],
     )

-You can see the full list of built in metrics  :ref:`Metrics section <catalog.tasks>`.
+You can see the full list of built in metrics  :ref:`Metrics section <dir_catalog.metrics>`.
 In this section we will understand Unitxt metrics and learn how to add new metrics.